Robert-Riordan-UCD/this-is-rob/content/posts/split-keyboard/layout-prototypes.md

 I designed the layout using keyboard-layout-editor.com and lasercut each of them to get a feel for the ergonomics of the keyboard before committing to the PCB design.

 # Version 1
-I felt there wasn't enough stagger on the pinky column and the thumb cluster felt toox far away from the rest of the keyboard.
+I felt there wasn't enough stagger on the pinky column and the thumb cluster felt too far away from the rest of the keyboard.

 ![Keyboard prototype version 1](/img/Keyboard/KeyboardPrototypeV1.jpg)